VF Corporation (VFC) Stock Analysis

 TOEFL Exam Prep Books & Resources - Books, ISBNs and Best Prices

-The good news for students seeking resources for preparing for this exam, is that several sites offering free and fine training resources exist on the web.
+The good news for students seeking resources for preparing for this exam is that several websites offer free training resources.
 None are officially approved by the ETS as they are also in the business of offering training resources and naturally endorse their material.
-ETS also offers free iBT and PBT sample questions and downloads at their site – one big caveat being the iBT sample questions download is a 16-bit application and will not run in the 64-bit world, unless effort is made.
+ETS also offers free sample questions and downloads at their site.

-The TOEFL test is offered in two formats: an internet-based format called TOEFL iBT™, and a paper-based format called TOEFL PBT.
+The TOEFL test is offered in an internet-based format called TOEFL iBT™.
+A paper-based format called TOEFL PBT is being phased out and so is only available in areas where testing via the Internet is not available.
 Online registration is possible with either test (credit or debit card required).
-The primary difference between the two formats is that the iBT has a speaking section while the PBT does not (click to see the format of iBT and PBT).
-The test choice is dependent on the testing center location. (click to find the format of your test) – most locations offer iBT – PBT only where internet-based testing is unavailable. iBT has between 30 and 40 test dates annualy and the cost can be between US $150 and US $225 based on location.
-On the other hand, PBT is only offered six times a year and the cost is US $160.
+The primary difference between the two formats is that the iBT has a speaking section while the PBT does not. iBT has between 30 and 40 test dates annually and the cost is upwards of US $190.
+On the other hand, PBT is only offered six times a year and the cost is US $170.

 Below is a list of the most popular books and other media available to study for the test: